 CHFA shall retain a third-party, independent field observer at the mortgagor's expense, for developments funded with CHFA funds.
-The field observer shall monitor the progress and attend development job meetings, on a scheduled determined by CHFA.
-The cost of the field observer's services is a mortgagable expense and may be included in the development budget.
+The field observer shall monitor the progress and attend development job meetings, on a schedule determined by CHFA.
+The cost of the field observer's services is a mortgageable expense and may be included in the development budget.

-CHFA will process and fund one request for advance of mortgage proceeds per month.
+CHFA will process and fund one (1) request for advance of mortgage proceeds per month.
 CHFA will advance and disburse mortgage loan proceeds to the mortgagor as the construction or renovation progresses, the time and amount of each disbursement will be at the sole discretion and upon the estimation of CHFA in relation to the percentage of work in place, subject to conditions described by CHFA.
+When the CHFA Permanent Only product is utilized, monthly construction progress reports from the project architect shall be required and CHFA Technical Services staff will conduct periodic site visits of the properties to verify construction progress.

 Depending on the type of construction and other varying factors (e.g. weather), it may take up to 24-months to complete a development.
 It is anticipated that construction will take no longer than 24-months.
+A longer construction term may be available on a case by case basis.